 Rome Reborn - University of Virginia

 This is probably the most ambitious 3-D reconstruction ever attempted.
 The website provides some great snap shots of how Rome would have looked.
-I particulary recommend viewing the video tours of iconic Roman places, such as the interior of the Colosseum or Circus Maximus.
+I particularly recommend viewing the video tours of iconic Roman places, such as the interior of the Colosseum or Circus Maximus.

 Link to Rome Reborn

-More Roman websites
+More History websites

 Home Page Back to top